What you need to know about a staged email migration

-You must synchronize accounts between your on-premises Active Directory domain and Office 365 by using Azure Active Directory sync for a staged migration to work.
+You must synchronize accounts between your on-premises Active Directory domain and Microsoft 365 or Office 365 by using Azure Active Directory sync for a staged migration to work.

-The primary domain name used for your on-premises Exchange organization must be a domain verified to your Office 365 organization.
+The primary domain name used for your on-premises Exchange organization must be a domain verified to your Microsoft 365 or Office 365 organization.

 You can migrate only user mailboxes and resource mailboxes.
-Other recipient types, such as distribution groups, contacts, and mail-enabled users are migrated to Office 365 through the process of directory synchronization.
+Other recipient types, such as distribution groups, contacts, and mail-enabled users are migrated to Microsoft 365 or Office 365 through the process of directory synchronization.